awsdocs/aws-iot-docs/developerguide/metrics_dimensions.md

 # AWS IoT Metrics and Dimensions<a name="metrics_dimensions"></a>

-When you interact with AWS IoT, it sends the following metrics and dimensions to CloudWatch every minute\.
+When you interact with AWS IoT, the service sends the following metrics and dimensions to CloudWatch every minute\.
 You can use the following procedures to view the metrics for AWS IoT\.

-**To view metrics using the CloudWatch console**
+**To view metrics \(CloudWatch console\)**

 Metrics are grouped first by the service namespace, and then by the various dimension combinations within each namespace\.